 Above/featured: From the regional train: facing southwest over Schöttlkarstrasse and the eastern end of the Wettersteinwand at right.

-The German writer Johann Wolfgang von Goethe in 1786 described the alpine town of Mittenwald as “lebendes Bilderbuch” or “a living picture-book”.
-Images and descriptions in print and provided by visitors became draw and lure.
-Funny thing is I’d set foot and stayed in nearby Garmisch-Partenkirchen, and hadn’t taken the easy 20-minute train hop to Mittenwald.
+In 1786, the German writer Johann Wolfgang von Goethe described the alpine town of Mittenwald as “lebendes Bilderbuch” – a living picture-book.
+Images and descriptions in print and provided by visitors became a real draw and lure.
+Funny thing is I’d stayed in nearby Garmisch-Partenkirchen several times, and I hadn’t taken the easy 20-minute train hop to Mittenwald.

 I took care of that with two visits within a span of 15 months: with snow and without snow.

-Wandering through Mittenwald is a delight because of the abundant fresh mountain air, picturesque surroundings, and the easy compact nature of the town.
-It’s a very familiar refrain for alpine towns in this part of the world.
+Wandering through Mittenwald is pure delight because of abundant fresh mountain air, picturesque surroundings, and the compact nature of the town.
+The description becomes a common refrain for alpine towns.

 Mid-winter is special with the combination of seeing mountains freshly frosted with snow, people of all ages wearing masks and costumes during carnival season, houses painted in colourful “Lüftlmalerei”, and the town’s special place in music history.
-When clouds break in spring and summer, it seems like an endless vista of blue skies and lakes along with green meadows and mountains to accompany your time outside on walks and hikes in the area.
+When the warm sun dominates in spring and summer, it seems like an endless vista of blue skies along with green meadows and mountains to accompany your time outside on walks and hikes in the area.

 With about 7400 residents, Mittenwald is about 100 kilometres (60 miles) south from Munich, located in what’s locally called “Werdenfelser Land” within Landkreis (county) Garmisch-Partenkirchen.
-The town lies conveniently between Garmisch-Partenkirchen and Innsbruck (Austria); the Mittenwald railway provides a vital connection to all three places.
+The town lies conveniently between the town of Garmisch-Partenkirchen and the city of Innsbruck (Austria); the Mittenwald railway provides a vital connection to all three places.
 The nearby towns of Klais, Krün, and Wallgau also provide easy access to Mittenwald.